rakeshkanna-rk/TextPlay/README.md

 ## Features

-- **Google Search 🔍:** This tool will search Google for a query and display the results. you can specify the number of results to display.
+### **🔍 Google Search:** This tool will search Google for a query and display the results. you can specify the number of results to display.

 ```python
 from textPlay import google_search